thoughtbot/superglue/docs/tutorial.md

     <div id="app"></div>
     ```

-    This file renders `show.json.props`, injects it globally as the initial
+    This file renders `show.json.props` and injects it globally as the initial
     state to be picked up by Superglue on the browser.

 ### Connect the dots

-The json [payload] that gets injected contains a `componentIdentifier`.
+The JSON [payload] that gets injected contains a `componentIdentifier`.
 We're
 going to use the `componentIdentifier` to tie `show.json.props` to `show.jsx` so
-superglue knows which component to render with which response by modifying
+Superglue knows which component to render with which response by modifying
 `app/javascript/page_to_page_mapping.js`.

   [payload]: page-response.md

 !!! info
-    If you do not knowing what the `componentIdentifier` of a page is, you can
+    If you do not know what the `componentIdentifier` of a page is, you can
     always go to the `json` version of the page on your browser to see what
     gets rendered.
 In our case: http://localhost:3000/greet.json